Compensation and Labor Laws

 Compensation for time spent in an internship depends upon the employer and/or the project.
 Some government and non-profit organizations offer unpaid internships, while most for-profit internships are paid.
 Typical wages range from $10 to $15 per hour, with the exception of engineering internship opportunities which average $17 to $22 per hour.

-Unpaid internships with for-profit companies are subject to the Fair Labor Standards Act which is meant to distinguish appropriate classifications for interns and to emphasize the necessary educational aspects of an internship.
+Unpaid internships with for-profit companies are subject to the U.S. Department of Labor's guidelines in the Fair Labor Standards Act (FLSA), which is meant to distinguish appropriate classifications for interns and emphasize the necessary educational, legal, and ethical aspects of internships.

-With that in mind, PSU has developed the following criteria based on current labor laws and our commitment to providing quality educational opportunities to students:
+With that in mind, PSU has developed the following criteria based on the FLSA and our commitment to providing quality educational and ethical opportunities to our students:

 PSU Guidelines for Unpaid Internships with For-Profit Companies